-MultiMind is international in nature and will federate world-leading scientists from European and non-European countries with proven expertise conducting research in specific types of multilingual populations and methodologies.
+MultiMind was international in nature and federated world-leading scientists from European and non-European countries with proven expertise conducting research in specific types of multilingual populations and methodologies.
 To address the interplay of multilingualism with education, cognition, brain, and health it is necessary to take a multidisciplinary approach.
-Therefore, MultiMind is a multidisciplinary consortium comprising researchers within linguistics, psychology, education, neuroscience, and speech & language therapy.
-MultiMind is also a multisectorial project that includes not only academic, but also non-academic beneficiaries and partners from education, health, publishing, and IT.
-Non-academic beneficiaries and partners will provide training in evidence-based research and non-academic secondments.
-This will enable early stage researchers (ESRs) to put theoretical knowledge into practice, experience working within non-academic organisations and develop transferable skills and will prepare ESRs for employment not only within the academia, but also in a range of other professions within the private and public sector.
-These organisations will also benefit from the knowledge obtained from MultiMind that promises to lead to best practise for inclusive education and health.
-It turn, this will have a significant impact on multilingual societies in Europe and across the globe.
+Therefore, MultiMind was a multidisciplinary consortium comprising researchers within linguistics, psychology, education, neuroscience, and speech & language therapy.
+MultiMind was also a multisectorial project that included not only academic, but also non-academic beneficiaries and partners from education, health, publishing, and IT.
+Non-academic beneficiaries and partners provided training in evidence-based research and non-academic secondments.
+This enabled early stage researchers (ESRs) to put theoretical knowledge into practice, experience working within non-academic organisations and develop transferable skills and prepare ESRs for employment not only within the academia, but also in a range of other professions within the private and public sector.
+These organisations also benefited from the knowledge obtained from MultiMind that promised to lead to best practise for inclusive education and health.
+In turn, this had an impact on multilingual societies in Europe and across the globe.